 We have experienced substantial growth in our operations, and we expect to experience continued substantial growth in our business.
-For example, as of June 30, 2021, we had approximately employees compared to employees as of June 30, 2018.
 Over the next several years, we expect to increase significantly the scope of our operations, particularly in the areas of manufacturing, sales and support, research and development, product development, regulatory affairs, marketing and other functional areas, including finance, accounting, quality control, and legal, especially as we transition to operating as a public company.
 To manage our anticipated future growth, we must continue to implement and improve our managerial, operational quality and financial systems, expand our facilities and continue to recruit and train additional qualified personnel.
 Due to our limited financial resources, we may not be able to manage the expansion of our operations or recruit and train additional qualified personnel in an effective manner.
 In addition, the physical expansion of our operations may lead to significant costs and may divert our management and business development resources.
 Any inability to manage growth could delay the execution of our business plans or disrupt our operations.